 - Create a Mixed-use Districts Parking Plan, including: - a.
 Implementing the public parking deck recommendation of the 2007 Triangle District Plan. - b.
 Create additional parking assessment districts (such as per the 2007 Triangle District Plan) or incremental tax district as necessary for land purchases and for financing the development of parking structures. - c.
-Study the potential for Public Private Partnerships to construct parking structures (incluiding in the Triangle District). - 2.
+Study the potential for Public Private Partnerships to construct parking structures (including in the Triangle District). - 2.
 Create a Haynes Square Plan which provides the details, timing, and funding for implementing Haynes Square recommendations, including: - a.
 Study the privatization of public property, or land swap, as is necessary to implement Haynes Square. - b.
 Reconfigure the streets around Haynes Square to create the square and fix the acute intersection between Woodward and Old Woodward. - Divert Adams traffic onto Haynes by angling NB Adams to intersect perpendicularly with Haynes. - d.
 Adjust Adams to meet Woodward perpendicularly at Ruffner. - e.
-Build the public square with a cafe, trees, seating, a kids play area, and other civic features. - f.
+Build the public square with amenities as are appropriate for that type of park.
+(See Fig. 34) - f.
 Consider revising the design of Worth Park in the form of a plaza and other opportunities for shared streets and passageways, civic art, traffic calming, and way-finding. - g.
 Detail streetscape and landscape improvements along Worth, Bowers, Haynes, and Webster. - h.
 Improve pedestrian linkages to the surrounding neighborhoods, especially along Adams.

 - Consider swapping land to install a public parking lot along the south Old Woodward alley. - Create a parking district for Haynes Square which allows residences to purchase parking passes in public garages, in addition to commercial parking. - k.
-Install metered, on-street parking along Adams and Lincoln Roads. - Create subdivision and zoning standards to encourage redevelopment of the Adam's Square shopping center, offering significant development capacity in exchange for a public open space and public parking. - m.
+Install metered, on-street parking along Adams and Lincoln Roads in the Haynes Square area. - Create subdivision and zoning standards to encourage redevelopment of the Adam's Square shopping center, offering significant development capacity in exchange for a public open space and public parking. - m.
 Consider streetscape improvements along Woodward and Haynes. - n.
 Consider green stormwater management opportunities made possible through the area's growth and redevelopment.